Jenny Owens: World Cup

 Owens has had two silver and two bronze medals on the Freestyle World Cup tour to date in her career.

 Owens has been one of the top ranked ski cross athletes since her debut in 2005.
-In 2009–2010 she had numerous injuries and missed eight of the scheduled world cups and nearly the Vancouver 2010 Olympics.
+In 2009–2010 she had numerous injuries and missed eight of the scheduled world cups and nearly missed the Vancouver 2010 Olympics.

-Owens competed on the Alpine World Cup for six years, placing in the top 30 several times in the Combined and Downhill events.
+Owens competed on the Alpine World Cup for six years, with placement in the top 30 several times in the Combined and Downhill events.